plaitse/ssh-key/README.md

 ### Testing

 - Do a clear separation between end-to-end/integration testing and unit tests: unit tests don't launch a program, don't do network of file system access.
-Integration and end-to-end (browser testing) are considered the same. **unit test files must end with .test.ts or (.test.js)**, **end-to-end and integration test files names must end with .e2e.js or .e2e.js**.
+Integration and end-to-end (browser testing) are considered the same. **unit test files must end with .test.js**, **end-to-end and integration test files names must end with .e2e.js**.
 Keep in mind that those tests will not run in the same Gitlab CI pipeline.

 ## Immutability